 Amazon dominates the book market with approximately 83% of US ebook sales and a massive share of print-on-demand paperbacks and hardcovers.
 When you publish through KDP, you gain instant access to hundreds of millions of active Amazon customers worldwide.
 The platform handles printing, shipping, customer service, and returns.
 Your job is simply to create products that people want to buy.

 The royalty structure is remarkably favorable compared to traditional publishing.
-While traditional publishers offer authors 10-15% royalties, KDP pays 35-70% on ebooks and 60% minus printing costs on paperbacks.
+While traditional publishers offer authors 10-15% royalties, KDP pays 35-70% on ebooks, and on paperbacks 50% minus printing costs at or below a $9.98 list price, rising to 60% at $9.99 and above.
 This means you keep the majority of every sale, and there are no inventory costs, no upfront printing expenses, and no minimum order quantities.

 The market size is substantial.
 Over one million authors earned royalties through KDP in 2024, with top publishers generating over $100,000 per month.
 The opportunity spans multiple book categories and formats, allowing publishers to find niches that match their skills and interests.